15 POS Reports & Data Your Business Should Be Using In 2021

 Sales is always an important objective for any business so your POS should have the ability to generate detailed sales reports.

 Being able to track your hourly sales will help you highlight which items are being sold the most and at which time of the day.

 This is important as it allows you to identify your peak and off-peak hours which is useful in order to prepare the necessary number of staff and stock needed for higher demands throughout the day.

 Understanding your daily sales report helps you know how your business is doing on a day-to-day basis.
 This report shows the details of total sales performance every day.

 Besides having the data numerically, the POS system should automatically generate graphs to display your daily sales visually for easier analysis.

-The daily sales report allows you to track total sales, gross profit, tax and number of transactions.
+In 2021, daily sales report should allow you to track total sales, gross profit, tax and number of transactions.
 It even allows you to see which day of the week you generate more sales, helping you plan your operations and resources more effectively

 A category is a group that the product belongs to, for example: